top of page

 Method

-1. Preheat a fan oven to 160C and lightly grease and line a 13 x 9 inch baking tin with non-stick baking paper
+1. Preheat a fan oven to 160ºC and lightly grease and line a 13 x 9 inch baking tin with non-stick baking paper.

 5. For the cornflake topping, put the butter, brown sugar, golden syrup in a large* saucepan and over a low - medium heat, melt together, stirring often.
 Once it's melted, turn the heat gently up until it begins to simmer, stirring often, then reduce back to a low heat, being careful as this mixture is really hot.
-Keeping the heat low, pour in the condensed milk, stirring constantly for about 5 minutes until the caramel thickens and darkens in colour.
+Keeping the heat low, pour in the condensed milk, stirring constantly.
 It's really easy to burn at this stage so keep stirring and don't be tempted to turn the heat higher.
-After 5 minutes, remove from the heat, add in the vanilla and salt and stir through.
-If it's too thick to pour, you can thin it with 1 - 2 tbsp milk.
-Pour in the cornflakes and use a wooden spoon or spatula to mix everything together until the cornflakes are all covered in the caramel.
+After a few minutes, remove from the heat, add in the vanilla and salt and stir through.
+Pour the sauce in with the cornflakes and use a wooden spoon or spatula to mix everything together until the cornflakes are all covered in the caramel.
 Tip this mixture onto the cooled brownie base and use the back of a large metal spoon to spread everything out evenly and pressing down to compact the cornflakes

 Nutritional Information